-There are transitional measures whereby compulsory pilotage will be introduced step by step, starting in 2012 and from 2015 there will be full compulsory pilotage on Svalbard, same as on the Norwegian mainland.
+There are transitional measures whereby compulsory pilotage have been introduced step by step, starting in 2012.
+From 2015 there is full compulsory pilotage on Svalbard, same as on the Norwegian mainland.

 Who are subject to compulsory pilotage?

-The vessels listed in the compulsory pilotage regulations § 6 are subject to compulsory pilotage when navigating in Svalbard internal waters, i.e. on the landward side of the baselines (see map for illustration).
-However, specific areas in Bellsund and Isfjorden leading in to the pilot embarkations points off Akselsundet, Barentsburg and Longyearbyen are exempt, allowing vessels subject to compulsory pilotage to approach the pilot embarkation points without having a pilot on board (see link to the right).
-The pilot embarkation points and exempt areas are set out in the regulations relating to the pilotage service on Svalbard § 2 first indent a) and defined geographically in annex 1 to the regulations.
+The vessels listed in the compulsory pilotage regulations § 3 are subject to compulsory pilotage when navigating in Svalbard internal waters, i.e. on the landward side of the baselines (see map for illustration).
+However, specific areas in Bellsund and Isfjorden leading in to the pilot embarkations points off Akselsundet, Barentsburg and Longyearbyen are exempt, allowing vessels in transit to and from the pilot boarding area to approach the boarding area without having a pilot on board (see link to the right).
+The pilot boarding areas and exempt areas are set out in the regulations relating to the pilotage service on Svalbard § 2 first indent a) and defined geographically in annex 1 to the regulations.

 The regulations on compulsory pilotage do not apply to Bjørnøya.
 The Norwegian Coastal Administration (NCA) is, however, empowered to require a vessel to use a pilot for a specific voyage, by individual decision.

 Transitional measures are set out in the regulations relating to the pilotage service on Svalbard § 3.
-The requirement to use a pilot or to hold a pilot exemption certificate (PEC) will be introduced step by step:
+The requirement to use a pilot or to hold a Pilot Exemption Certificate (PEC) has been introduced step by step: